IMPORTANT DATES (REGULAR submission, long and short papers)

 - Systems—focuses on building and deploying novel healthcare informatics systems (e.g., architecture, framework, design, engineering, and application).

-- Human-centered Computing—focuses on intelligent communication with healthcare stakeholders (e.g., doctors, nurses, and patients), adaptive interface design for healthcare systems, user experiences of healthcare informatics applications, and understanding and motivating health behavior.
+- Human factors (Human-centered Computing) —focuses on intelligent communication with healthcare stakeholders (e.g., doctors, nurses, and patients), adaptive interface design for healthcare systems, user experiences of healthcare informatics applications, and understanding and motivating health behavior.

 By addressing these areas, IEEE-ICHI aims to bridge the gap between healthcare and information technology, fostering interdisciplinary collaboration and development of novel methods to improve patient outcomes and public health.